pikecoin/PIC/README.md

   too hard.
 You'll need to experiment with the trade cycle interval for different exchanges.

 ##### Exchange Adapters
-You specify the Exchange Adapter you want BX-bot to use in the [`exchange.xml`](./config/exchange.xml) file.
+You specify the Exchange Adapter you want picoin to use in the [`exchange.xml`](./config/exchange.xml) file.

-BX-bot only supports 1 Exchange Adapter per bot, but you could have multiple bots running on the same exchange.
+picoin only supports 1 Exchange Adapter per bot, but you could have multiple bots running on the same exchange.

 ```xml
 <exchange>